William Hay, 19th Earl of Erroll: Early life

 William Harry Hay was born on 3 May 1823.
 He was the only son of four children born to Lady Elizabeth FitzClarence and William Hay, 18th Earl of Erroll.
 His elder sister, Lady Ida Hay, married Charles Noel, 2nd Earl of Gainsborough (her descendants include the Earls of Gainsborough, the Marquesses of Bute and the Baronets of Bellingham).
 His younger sisters were Lady Agnes Hay, wife of James Duff, 5th Earl Fife (her son, Alexander Duff, 1st Duke of Fife, married Princess Louise, daughter of King Edward VII), and Lady Alice Hay, who married Charles Edward Louis Casimir Stuart, Count d'Albanie (nephew of fraud John Sobieski Stuart).

 His paternal grandparents were William Hay, 17th Earl of Erroll and, his second wife, the former Alicia Eliot (third daughter of Samuel Eliot of Antigua).
 His mother was the illegitimate daughter of King William IV by his mistress, the famous comic actress Dora Bland (who was known as "Mrs. Jordan").
 His maternal aunts and uncles were George FitzClarence, 1st Earl of Munster, Henry FitzClarence, Sophia FitzClarence (wife of Philip Sidney, 1st Baron De L'Isle and Dudley), Mary FitzClarence (wife of Charles Richard Fox), Lord Frederick FitzClarence, Lord Adolphus FitzClarence, Augusta FitzClarence, Lord Augustus FitzClarence, and Amelia FitzClarence (wife of Lucius Cary, 10th Viscount Falkland).

 Career

 Lord Erroll served as the third Page of Honour from 1832 to 1839 (for his grandfather, King William IV, from 1832 to 1837, and for Queen Victoria, his grandfather's niece, from 1837 to 1839).

 From 1841 to 1860, he served in the British Army.

 Personal life

 On 20 September 1848, he was married to Eliza Amelia Gore (1829–1916), the eldest daughter of Gen. Hon.
 Sir Charles Stephen Gore (the third son, by his second wife, of Arthur Gore, 2nd Earl of Arran) and the former Sarah Rachel Fraser (eldest daughter of James Fraser, a member of the Council of Nova Scotia).
-The Countess of Arroll served as a Lady of the Bedchamber to Queen Alexandra (wife of King Edward VII) beginning in 1872.
+The Countess of Erroll served as a Lady of the Bedchamber to Queen Alexandra (wife of King Edward VII) beginning in 1872.
 Together, they were the parents of seven children: